bparanj/crystal/security/patching.md

 - jbuilder

 #### 2. Check the `Gemfile.lock` for Confirmation
-The `Gemfile.lock` file lists all dependencies, including direct and transitive dependencies.
+The `Gemfile.lock` file lists all dependencies,  direct and transitive dependencies.
 To verify direct dependencies, you can look at the top of the `Gemfile.lock`, under the `DEPENDENCIES` section.

 Example `Gemfile.lock` (partial):
 ```